susanzh4ng/mockForm/README.md

-# Reference for creating a form is React (frontend)
+# Reference for creating a form in React (frontend)